Lauviah0622/resume/src/content/Skill/skill.en.md

 - Four years of experience in utilizing React.
 Familiar with state management (Redux, React-query etc.), UI solutions (CSS-in-JS, UI libs).
 - Fetching data with RESTful or GraphQL API.
-- Able to construct engineered SPA application technology stack, including packaging, automated testing, mono-repo, and component library management.
+- Able to construct engineered SPA application, including packaging, automated testing, mono-repo, and component library management.
 - Build static site with Astro and connect to CMS for content generation

 ### Backend

-- Build Node.js backend Application, construct and connect to Database and deploy to cloud server.
+- Built Node.js backend applications, connecting seamlessly to Postgresql and deploying on AWS.

 ### UI/UX